-They are thought to be descendants of the prehistoric Hohokam Culture.
-They share linguistic and cultural roots with the closely related Akimel O’odham or Pima people, whose lands lie just south of present-day Phoenix, along the lower Gila River.
+They are thought to be descendants of the prehistoric Hohokam culture.
+They share linguistic and cultural roots with the closely related Akimel O’odham or Pima people, whose lands lie just south of present-day Phoenix along the lower Gila River.

 Mission San Xavier del Bac near Tucson, founded in 1700 by the Jesuit missionary and explorer Eusebio Kino, was built by the Tohono O’odham.
 Though the Catholic priests were there to Christianize the area Indians, the Tohono O’odham villages resisted change for hundreds of years.
-During the 1660s and in 1750s, two major rebellions rivaled in scale the 1680 Pueblo Revolt.
+During the 1660s and 1750s, two major rebellions rivaled in scale the 1680 Pueblo Revolt.
 During and after Spanish rule, the desert people preserved their traditions largely intact for generations.
 Today, the beautiful church sits on the Tohono O’odham reservation.

 It was not until American settlers began to move into Arizona territory that the outsiders began to oppress the people’s traditional ways.
-When territorial lands were opened under the Dawes Act of 1888, more missionaries came to the area building school and missions.
+When territorial lands were opened under the Dawes Act of 1888, more missionaries came to the area, building schools and missions.
 Under U.S. Federal Indian policy from the late 19th century, the government required native children to attend Indian boarding schools, where they were forced to use English, practice Christianity, and give up much of their culture in an attempt to promote assimilation into the American mainstream.